RC4ML/Legion/README.md

 2, Feature Extraction

 3, Model Training

+## Prepare Datasets
+Datasets are from OGB (https://ogb.stanford.edu/), Standford-snap (https://snap.stanford.edu/), and Webgraph (https://webgraph.di.unimi.it/).
+Here is an example of preparing datasets for Legion.

 ## Cite this work
 If you use it in your paper, please cite our work